Proper, well-built DIY raised garden beds can protect plants from nasty weeds and pests like slugs and snails.

 4. Location of the Raised Garden Bed

-Growing vegetables require at least 8 to 9 hours of full sun each day, with warm and less soggy soil.
+Growing vegetables generally require at least 8 to 9 hours of full sun each day, with warm and less soggy soil.

 Plants like Coral Bells, Foamflower, Lungwort, and Foxglove are shade-loving plants that will benefit from shaded locations in the garden.